KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a user is not successfully created by a membership provider.

-    throw [System.Web.Security.MembershipCreateUserException]::New("a user is not successfully created by a membership provider.")
+    throw [System.Web.Security.MembershipCreateUserException]::New('a user is not successfully created by a membership provider.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Web.Security.MembershipCreateUserException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Web.Security.MembershipCreateUserException.aspx)